Divorce lawyers for heirs and heiresses

 Vardags team for heirs and heiresses

 Vardags director Charlie Bell is experienced in a range of high net worth cases, including advising heirs and heiress in relation to divorce claims.
 He has worked on numerous cases involving family trusts and companies.
-Head of Private Client Chris Hall is also able to advise in relation to trust structures.

 Vardags’ team for heirs and heiresses also includes Lois Rogers and Antonia Barker, who have worked on cases involving complex trust structures and family farms.